-The Malaysia economy expanded by 4.7% in 2018, whilst inflation averaged at 1.0% compared with 3.7% in 2017, the lowest level since 2009.
-However, the general insurance industry grew merely by 1.5% in gross written premium (GWP) to RM17.918billion on the back of a 01% contraction in prior year.
+The Malaysia economy expanded by 4.3% in 2019, whilst inflation averaged at 0.7% compared with 1.0% in 2018, the lowest level since 2009.
+However, the general insurance industry contracted by 0.8% in gross written premium (GWP) to RM17.771 billion on the back of a 1.5% growth in prior year.

-2018 Performance
+2019 Performance

-2018 had been an interesting year for QBE Malaysia.
-The Company registered contraction of 19.9% in gross written premium compared to a growth of 1.4% in 2017.
-Over time the Brilliant Basics program, launched by the QBE Group to ensure high standards of underwriting, pricing and claims management across all countries and portfolios, is expected to drive a further reduction in claims costs due to improved pricing adequacy, better risk selection and more effective claims management.
+2019 had been a challenging year for QBE Malaysia.
+The Company registered contraction of 16.0% in gross written premium.
+As a large amount of our business is in the Specialty Lines, these lines had a difficult year industry wide.
+Over time the Brilliant Basics program, launched by the QBE Insurance Group to ensure high standards of underwriting, pricing and claims management across all countries and portfolios, is expected to drive a further reduction in claims costs due to improved pricing adequacy, better risk selection and more effective claims management.
+Our ability to price risks has improved with the introduction of new pricing tools.